API Service Users

 • Select people by name: click Edit, select specific employees, then click Apply.

-To learn more, see Create a custom permissions group ↗.
+To learn more, see Create and update a service user permission group ↗.

 To learn more about which permissions each API endpoint requires, see the different endpoints in the API reference guide.